-I am a first year graduate student in the Berkeley EECS department.
+I am a second year graduate student in the Berkeley EECS department.
 My interests lie primarily in error correcting codes, interactive coding, and more broadly in algorithms/complexity.
-I am fortunate to be advised by Venkatesan Guruswami and previously by Yael Tauman Kalai.
+I am fortunate to be advised by Venkatesan Guruswami and previously (while at MSR) by Yael Tauman Kalai.
 My research is supported by a UC Berkeley Chancellor's Fellowship and an NSF Graduate Research Fellowship.
-Before that, I completed my undergraduate degree in mathematics at MIT in 2020 and interned at Microsoft Research from 2021-2022.
+Before my PhD, I completed my undergraduate degree in mathematics at MIT in 2020 and interned at Microsoft Research from 2021-2022.

 My paper with Rachel Yun Zhang on The Optimal Error Resilience of Interactive Communication Over Binary Channels won best student paper at STOC 2022.

 Outside of research, I am especially excited about supporting girls in math contests.
-I lead/coach the USA high school team for the European Girls Math Olympiad (EGMO) team coach (2018-present).
+I led/coached the USA high school team for the European Girls Math Olympiad (EGMO) from 2018-2023.
 Moreover, I co-organize/co-founded of G2 Math Program, a 2-week summer camp bringing together the most talented and dedicated high school girls to train for math olympiads.

 meghal [at] berkeley [dot] edu